runwayml/learn/docs/create/train-models.md

 <img src="assets/images/create/train-models/trainingEnded.jpg" alt="screen grab showing when training has ended">

 ## Step 6: Use Your Model
 Hooray!
 Your model is now ready to use.
 Click **Save to My Models**.
-When you do, you will be taken to an overview page of your model.
+When you do, you will be taken to your model's overview page.

 <img src="assets/images/create/train-models/trainingSave.jpg" alt="screen grab showing training review">